raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 http://< you minkube VM ip>

-8. validate Vault Agent sink contains static secret
+8. validate Vault Agent contains an active token

 `sudo kubectl exec -it vault-agent-example --container consul-template sh`

 `echo $(cat /home/vault/.vault-token)`

 `exit`

+you can use this token to log into the Vault UI (recall you have a ready only role)

 9. validate HTML source in the nginx container